 7:00 pm Evening meeting - chanting and meditation

-On Saturdays and Lunar Observance Days the evening meetings begin at 7:30 pm and are followed by a Dhamma talk.
+On Saturdays and Lunar Observance Days, the evening meeting begins at 7:30 pm and is followed by a Dhamma talk.

-On Lunar Observance Days, the four moon quarters, the schedule is open and the day is set aside for formal meditation and contemplation.
-After the 7:30pm evening meditation and Dhamma talk, there is usually an all night vigil with sitting and walking throughout the night.
+On Lunar Observance Days, the four moon quarters, the schedule is reduced and the day is set aside for formal meditation and contemplation.
+After the 7:30 pm evening meditation and Dhamma talk, there is typically an all-night vigil with sitting and walking throughout the night.
 At midnight, a one hour question and answer tea break is held in the Dhamma Hall.
-Sitting and walking meditation continues after 1 am until 3 am when morning chanting begins.
+Sitting and walking meditation then continues from 1 am until 3 am, when morning chanting begins.
 The day after the Lunar Observance Day is also set aside for rest and further practice.

 As the scheduling for the Lunar Observance Day varies somewhat from the observable moon phases, check the Abhayagiri Calendar for exact dates.
-It is optional for overnight guests and visitors to attend the all night vigil.
+Attending the vigil is optional for overnight guests and visitors to the monastery.

 A Guide to Monastic Etiquette at Abhayagiri Buddhist Monastery

-This is intended as a guide to laypeople staying at Abhayagiri Monastery.
+This is intended as a guide for laypeople staying at Abhayagiri Monastery.
 People from non-Buddhist backgrounds may find the discipline and customs somewhat unfamiliar.
-It is hoped that the following information will help in giving greater understanding and sensitivity to the various conventions of monastic life.
+It is hoped that the following information may assist in providing greater understanding and a sensitivity to the various conventions of monastic life.

 The Vinaya, the code of monastic discipline, establishes a relationship with laypeople without whose daily support the Saṇgha could not continue.
 Monks and nuns are prohibited from possessing money and from storing food.
 They are completely dependent on the laity for many simple things, such as the preparation and offering of food, pruning foliage, and digging in the earth.

-In monasteries, emphasis is placed on establishing harmony by mindfulness and consideration for others.
+In monasteries, an emphasis is placed on establishing harmony through mindfulness and a consideration for others.
 Guests are invited to share in these observances of beautiful behavior and sensitivity.

-Before entering a shrine room or living space it is necessary to remove the shoes.
+Before entering a shrine room or living space, it is necessary to remove one's shoes.
 Although visitors are not obliged to, there is the custom of bowing to the shrine or teacher.
 The triple bow, to the Buddha, Dhamma and Saṇgha, is usually done upon entering or leaving the meditation hall.
-At the end of a formal meditation period, respect is usually paid to the senior monk with the triple bow.
-When in the meditation hall concern need be taken in moving with as little noise as possible.
-When sitting one should avoid lolling and lounging and sitting with one’s back against the wall, especially during a Dhamma talk.
+At the end of a formal meditation period, respect is given to the senior monk with a triple bow.
+When in the meditation hall, concern should be taken in moving with as little noise as possible.
+When sitting, one should avoid lolling and lounging and sitting with one’s back against the wall, especially during a Dhamma talk.
 Care should be taken not to point the feet at the shrine or at other people generally, as this can be considered impolite.

-When offering something to a monk or nun or talking with them, one should not stand over them but rather approach them at the same level at which they are sitting.
+When offering something to a monk or nun or speaking with them, one should not stand over them but rather approach them at the same level at which they are sitting.